Watch the webinar now:

 Core elements of supply chain mapping

-• Identification of all parties involved: registration of suppliers, manufacturers, logistics service providers and customers
+• Identification of all parties involved: recording of supplier base, manufacturers, logistics service providers and customers

 • Visualization of material flows: Visualization of the physical movement of goods between actors